Reference for Straddle ACH payment status flows, transitions, status reasons, and return codes for charges, payouts, and funding events.

 †Can still transition to reversed if return occurs post-funding

 Retry any failed, reversed, or cancelled charge or payout by creating a new payment linked to the original.
 The new payment carries over the original bank information and payment details.Optional: provide a new payment_date, description, or external_id.
 Otherwise, Straddle generates these from the original payment.The new payment inherits the amount, paykey, currency, and metadata from the original.
-Each payment can only be resubmitted once, but if a resubmitted payment also fails, resubmit that one to create a chain.After a resubmit, charge and payout objects include a read-only related_payments object that maps a linked payment’s ID to its role.
+Each payment can only be resubmitted once, but if a resubmitted payment also fails, resubmit that one to create a chain.Resubmit a charge with an updated payment date and description.

 async function handleStatusChange(payment) { const { status, status_details } = payment; switch (status) { case 'created': // Payment created, awaiting verification console.log('Payment created, will be verified soon'); break; case 'scheduled': // Passed verification, queued for processing console.log('Payment verified and scheduled'); // Last chance to cancel if needed break; case 'pending': // CRITICAL: Payment sent to network, cannot stop console.log('⚠️ Payment sent to network - CANNOT BE STOPPED'); await notifyPendingPayment(payment); break; case 'on_hold': // Check source to determine if we can release if (status_details.source === 'user_action') { console.log('User hold - can release when ready'); } else if (status_details.source === 'watchtower') { console.log('Risk hold - cannot release via API'); await notifyCompliance(payment); } break; case 'paid': // Successfully funded console.log('✓ Payment successfully funded'); await fulfillOrder(payment); // Note: Can still reverse later break; case 'failed': // Failed before funding console.log(`✗ Payment failed: ${status_details.reason}`); await handleFailure(payment); break; case 'reversed': // Returned after funding console.log(`⚠️ Payment reversed: ${status_details.reason}`); await handleReversal(payment); break; case 'cancelled': // Terminated before network submission console.log('Payment cancelled'); break; }}